sectalks/sectalks.github.io/ljubljana.md

 1. The challenge details will be DMed to you.
 1. Have fun and email us the flag.

-*Note: Twitter doesn't allow for DM, if you don't follow @sectalks-lju.*
+*Note: Twitter doesn't allow for DM, if you don't follow @sectalks_lju.*

 ## Sponsors
 #### Venue and catering